steffitan23/cubstart-website/src/hw/web/hw8.md

 **On line 20 in Profile.jsx**, it seems like Ddoski forgot to wrap his button in a tag so the "Back to Home" goes back to the main page. **Fix the code** so that the button goes back to the "`/`" path.

-If you're stuck, **check how we did this for the button on the App.jsx page!** You could also look through check the React slides on "Routing" or the `react-router` documentation.
+If you're stuck, **check how we did this for the button on the App.jsx page!** You could also check the React slides on "Routing" or the `react-router` documentation.

 <details>
 <summary>Hint</summary>